Special Events at MSAC

 Would you like to help provide FEAST with fresh, local food?
 This summer, the Parks Department and MSAC are teaming up to grow fresh food for MSAC's FEAST senior meals program (including Meals on Wheels).
 We are in need of volunteer help with weeding, watering, harvesting, and more.
 No special skills or abilities are necessary!
 Please bring water and work gloves.
 Sign-up for two hour shifts here or email Jacqueline Huettenmoser at firstname.lastname@example.org for more information.
 This is the link to the sign-up sheet.
 Request directions from Jac if you're not sure of the way.
 If you have gardening tools to share or simply wish to see what the farm needs, please visit the announcement page!

 Monday walks with Joan

 This longtime MSAC drop-in group is back, but meet-up locations will vary.
 Please contact Joan Barrett by Sunday night at 223-1856 or email email@example.com if you intend to come.
 Bring a mask and plan to practice appropriate distancing and follow safety precautions.
-Once you have attended and shared your email, Joan will email you her meet-up locations in the future and let you know of changes/cancellations.
+Once you have attended, Joan will email you her meet-up locations in the future and let you know of changes/cancellations.

 Some MSAC partner public education events are now online!